Kerri Kasem: Personal life

 Kasem is founder of Kasem Cares and the Kasem Coalition, both created to raise awareness of elder abuse.
 In 2014, Kasem won conservatorship over her father when the court found his second wife, Jean Kasem, put his life in danger.

-Kerri Kasem has worked as a volunteer for the Church of Scientology as part of its Volunteer Ministers program in Haiti during the 2010 Haiti earthquake crisis and in Texas when Hurricane Harvey hit.
+Kerri Kasem has been a Volunteer Minister of the Church of Scientology and participated in the church's missionary and aid program in Haiti during the 2010 Haiti earthquake crisis and in Texas when Hurricane Harvey hit.